-The final section contains three toggle buttons and two knobs.
+The final section contains the nested device chains along with three toggle buttons and one knob.
 The MONO button switches the synthesizer to a monophonic mode, allowing only one note to be played at a time.
 The next two buttons will take effect only when both MONO mode is enabled and you are playing in a legato style.
 The ST button is a "single trigger" option, which prevents envelopes from retriggering.
-And the FG button enables a "fingered glide" mode, which creates portamento between successive notes.
-Finally, controls for the instrument's Glide time (for when the FG button is active) and Output level are available.
+And the FG button enables a "fingered glide" mode, which creates a subtle portamento between successive notes.
+Finally, an Output level control is available.